4 Chapter 4 – Preliminary Orbit Determination

 Herrick-Gibbs Method

 When three position vectors, [latex]\vec{R}[/latex], are known over a relatively short time, you can determine the satellite’s orbit.
-As shown in the figure below:
+As shown in the Figures 16 and 17 below:

 The figure illustrates the Herrick-Gibbs method, a technique used in orbital mechanics for preliminary orbit determination when three position vectors of a satellite are known over a considerable time span.
 This method is employed to calculate orbital elements and trajectory information based on observed position vectors, aiding in the analysis and prediction of a satellite's orbital path.